Lorenz29/anon-ar/README.md

 ## Project description

-By using programmable cryptography techniques we can leverage the uses of "DNI Digital" by creating a SDK toolkit where developers can implement it in their apps and enable argentinians to keep their personal data private while proving some aspects of it.
+By using programmable cryptography techniques we can leverage the uses of "DNI Digital" by creating a SDK toolkit where developers can implement it in their apps and enable users to generate a zero-knowledge proof of their identities.

 "DNI Digital" is a digital ID considered equally valid as the physical national ID card (except for voting and travelling) delivered by ReNaPer.
 To possess this document it's required to go into a validation process including biometrics.